 What are the Benefits of Aeroponics?

-There are many benefits to growing plants and vegetables using this method.
+There are many benefits to aeroponic gardening, and growing plants and vegetables using this method.

 - Short Grow Time – Plants can grow complex roots very quickly in a soilless medium environment.
 Without soil or other growing medium to stunt growth, the naked roots quickly grow far larger than in all other methods.